GannettDigital/api-docs/source/includes/_contact_interactions.md

 Field Name | Description
 ---------- | -----------
-global\_master\_advertiser\_id | Global Master Advertiser ID of the contact interactions requested page_size | Max number of contact interactions returned in each page of results page | Current page number being displayed total_pages | Total number of pages of results next\_page\_location | Complete URL that can be used to retrieve the next page of results.
+global\_master\_advertiser\_id | Global Master Advertiser ID of the contact interactions requested page | Current page number being displayed total_pages | Total number of pages of results next\_page\_location | Complete URL that can be used to retrieve the next page of results.
 Will be null if there are no more pages.